sanfranciscoave/sanfranciscoave/content/posts/2024/2024-02-01-desk-tools.md

   - **Calculator**
     * I find it much easier to just pull this thing out rather than pulling out my phone and digging through my app library just to find the calculator.
   - **Rulers**
-    * I like having 2 of these, 1 steel ruler for cutting along side with a knife and 1 wooden ruler for everything else.
+    * I like having two of these, one steel ruler for cutting along side with a knife and one wooden ruler for everything else.
   - **Calipers**
     * I like these plastic calipers for my desk, I don't have a need to measure tight tolerances here and it's nice not having to worry about scratching the thing I'm measuring.